spraakbanken/mink-backend/documentation/developers-guide.md

 Before any data can be uploaded and processed a user needs to create a corpus (when using the Mink frontend this is done behind the scenes).
 When creating a new corpus Mink will generate a unique corpus ID (prefixed with 'mink-') which will be stored in the backend's corpus registry.
-The generated corpus ID will also be registered in the authentication system and the user creating the corpus will recieve owner rights.
+The generated corpus ID will also be registered in the authentication system and the user creating the corpus will receive owner rights.
 Creating a new corpus is done through the `/create-corpus` route.

 **2. Uploading corpus source files**